 18 January – 16 March 2013

 Martin’s practice has consistently combined deft, conceptual gestures with an emphasis on sculptural materials and forms.
 Often he alters found objects and literary works, or lifts from existing systems and structures.
-This exhibition presents three new series of works by Martin, each furthering the artist’s ongoing interest in themes of destiny, chance, time and material transformation.
+This exhibition presented three new series of works by Martin, each furthering the artist’s ongoing interest in themes of destiny, chance, time and material transformation.

 Martin often veers between monumentality and the subtlest of immaterial gestures, sometimes combining the two to forge unexpected resonances and forms.
 For this exhibition the artist used the ancient technique of lost wax casting to cast the emptied husks of honey combs in bronze.
 Rendering these fragile, discarded structures in the solidity and durability of bronze, the artist lends permanence to a transient form and draws attention to sculpture’s transformative processes, as it turns nature into artifice.

 Frequently his work brings together an engagement with fundamental existential issues with a wry sense of humour and play.
 That the idea of play and the notion of death can sometimes be contiguous is at the centre-point of a second sculptural series in the exhibition.
 The work is comprised of an installation of 104 standing stones filling the lower ground floor of the gallery.
 Cut into the shape of gravestones and arranged in the formation of dominos, these blank slates could suggest either a cemetery or a deck of tiles, waiting to fall.
 The work raises questions about chance and fate, themes relevant also to the phenomenon of the ‘domino effect’, in which a small, accidental occurrence can, through a linked sequence of events, lead quickly to an inevitable end.